Pool Sand Filter Maintenance

 Changing Filter Sand

 If you need to change the sand refer to your owners manual for instructions on how to open your filter.
-Replace with the appropriate amount of pool filter sand depending the size of your filter.
+Replace with the appropriate amount of sand depending on the size of your filter.
 If you are unsure you can fill your filter tank 2/3 full of sand as a rough estimate.

 1. Remove the sand either by scooping it out or using a shop vac.
 It's important to get as much of the old sand out as possible.